‘Stupid and Sexist’: German Helmet Ads Come Under Fire

 Share

-The pics unfold on social media over the weekend, prompting revived discussions approximately sexism in biking, in addition to some confusion over the meaning messaging.
+The pics unfold on social media over the weekend, prompting revived discussions about sexism in biking, in addition to some confusion over the meaning of messaging.
 Andreas Scheuer, Germany’s transport minister, said the marketing campaign is meant to counter the notion that helmets are unattractive—something research has stated as one cause why young human beings don’t wear them while using.
 However, the campaign quickly became something of a political struggle.
-Maria Noichl, chair of the women’s committee of the German Social Democratic Party (SDP), known as it “embarrassing, silly, and sexist when the transport minister markets his coverage with bare flesh,” in line with the newspaper Bild.
+Maria Noichl, chair of the women’s committee of the German Social Democratic Party (SDP), is known as “embarrassing, silly, and sexist when the transport minister markets his coverage with bare flesh,” in line with the newspaper Bild.